 How Do I Get Medical Cannabis In Winnipeg?

-Apollo’s services are covered by the Manitoba Health Services Insurance Program and accessible to all residents of the province, providing convenience and accessibility to remote areas.
+Apollo’s consultations are free of charge and accessible to all residents across the province, providing convenience and accessibility to remote areas.
 All appointments are conducted over a secure video conferencing network from the comfort of home.

 There is no referral required for patients who are seeking a medical cannabis recommendation in Winnipeg.
 In order to begin the process visit Apollo Cannabis Clinic and fill out the contact form.
 Once completed an Apollo Cannabis Clinic representative will be in contact to schedule an initial appointment.